From Interaction to Impact: Towards Safer AI Agents Through Understanding and Evaluating Mobile UI Operation Impacts: Building a Taxonomy of UI Impacts

 \section{Building a Taxonomy of UI Impacts}

 To better understand and categorize the consequences of an autonomous agent taking actions on an app, we created a preliminary taxonomy of the impacts of UI actions.
+It served as the initial version for later iteration.
 We then conducted a set of workshop studies to elicit ideas on defining and categorizing UI action effects with 12 participants with expertise in LLMs, AI safety, and UI understanding.
 Over 4 workshop sessions, participants iterated our initial taxonomy into a refined version.